qmixi/dogemory/README.md

-# Dogemory
-##Stretch your brain with your favorite doggos!
+# Dogemory - Stretch your brain with your favorite doggos!

 ## Project setup
 ```